 Use "n.d." (no date) in place of a publication year, as Google Trends data is continuously updated.

-Include a retrieval date to indicate when we accessed the data.
+Include a retrieval date to indicate when you accessed the data.

 In-text citations should include the author (Google Trends) and "n.d."